What You Need To Know About Moving On After A Divorce

 If you’re working with a therapist, try examining what went wrong in your marriage and learn from it to prevent the same problems in future relationships.
 A therapist can offer the support and guidance of a mental health professional as you look back over your marriage and determine what negative thoughts and behaviors of yours contributed to the divorce.

-Avoid blame or fixating on the divorce
+Avoid blaming or fixating on the divorce

 Fixating on the divorce and focusing on who’s to blame isn’t likely to help you recover, and it may actively hurt your progress.